 Avanti House benefits from a highly dedicated and professional staff who are entirely committed to the academic, spiritual and emotional needs of the children.
-Their approach to teaching is characterised by:

-- High expectations which encourage achievement - An understanding of the individual needs of each child be they gifted and talented or having a special educational need. - An appreciation of the benefits of collaborative learning, supported by high quality ICT and bespoke resources, and of learning beyond the classroom - including trips and visits.
+Their approach to teaching is characterised by: • High expectations which encourage achievement • An understanding of the individual needs of each child. • An appreciation of the benefits of collaborative learning, supported by high quality ICT and bespoke resources, and of learning beyond the classroom - including trips and visits.